bryandodd/arcolinux/README.md

     * takes a Tiny-URL as a string and attempts to return back the ultimate destination of the URL
 * `df`
     * uses `duf` to present disk information in an easy to read format.
 See [muesli/duf](https://github.com/muesli/duf) on GitHub for details.

+## fixes

+* 2021-10-31 : A couple of the repo-hosted config files referenced my specific username in paths.
+Fixed so they'll be updated to the current user correctly after download from repo.